-Construction company’s are finding cancelling their service with Home Advisor is difficult – and when savvy business owners have reviewed them and did a video on it – home advisor offered them a refund, essentially a bribe of over $1,000 to take it down.
+Construction companies are finding canceling their service with Home Advisor is difficult – and when savvy business owners have reviewed them with a video about it – home advisor offered them a refund, essentially a bribe of over $1,000 to take it down.

 Clue #1: Re-branding several times to avoid association with lawsuits